fzero/moveout/README.md

 # It's time to move out! - Getting your data out of the US

+These are the speaker notes / outline for the presentation.
+The deck was created with [Reveal.js](http://lab.hakim.se/reveal-js) and can be found in the [`/deck`](deck) folder.

 ## Who am I?

 * Fabio Neves